MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Add-PnPSiteScript.md

 * SharePoint: Access to the SharePoint Tenant Administration site

-Creates a new Site Script on the current tenant.
+Creates a new Site Script on the current tenant

 ## SYNTAX